Hiking soreness: the price you pay, right?

 And you shouldn't be fearful of whether or not you can get through a multi-day trip in one piece.

-There are ways to stack the deck in your favor, and against hiking soreness.
+There are ways to stack the deck in your favor, and against muscle soreness.

-Let's get started on this touchy subject of muscle soreness.
+Let's get started on a close look at this touchy subject of muscle soreness.

-Consider this: Are you asking your back and legs to lug around a poorly fitted, top heavy backpack?
+Consider this: Are you asking your back and legs to lug around a poorly fitted, badly packed, top heavy backpack?

-and is not of high enough quality to transfer weight properly, DON'T WEAR IT!!!
+If it's old, or a hand-me-down or second hand store purchase - not of high enough quality to transfer weight properly - DON'T WEAR IT!!!

-If you're not guilty of that particular hiking sin, maybe hiking soreness prevention is as simple as adjusting the straps on your pack.
+Or maybe hiking soreness prevention is as simple as adjusting the straps on your favorite pack.

-A pack can't do its important job of transferring weight through your hips if the straps aren't adjusted properly for your body.
+A pack can't do its important job of transferring weight to your hips if the straps aren't adjusted properly for your body.

 So fiddle around with all of those straps until there's no stress or tension in your neck, your shoulders, your lower back, or your knees.

-Chronic hiking soreness in the same places indicates potential pack problems.
-Before throwing away your favorite pack, play around with it!
+Chronic hiking soreness in the same places indicates potential pack problems (or posture problems - a separate topic).